-The Pennsylvania Fabric Discovery Center (PA FDC) is collaborating on a COVID-19 emergency response to produce new types of masks and respirators.
-Our network across Pennsylvania and the nation is rapidly prototyping, ideating, testing and validating to swiftly respond to critical needs during this pandemic.
+Facing an unprecedented demand for Personal Protective Equipment (PPE) at the height of the pandemic, the Pennsylvania Fabric Discovery Center (PA FDC) collaborated on a COVID-19 emergency response to produce new types of masks and respirators.
+Our network across Pennsylvania and the nation rapidly prototyped, ideated, tested and validated to swiftly respond to critical needs during the pandemic.

 Capacitive Touch Sensors

 The Capacitive Touch Sensor (CTS) is a gesture sensitive functional textile touchpad interface for physical devices.
 The CTS is produced as a single piece of fabric requiring only two electrodes to connect it to a microcontroller.
 The CTS offers a solution for a flexible touch interface with consistent location detection, responsiveness, comfort and unobtrusiveness.